 Preliminary and Final Examinations

-The Committee Chair should submit an email to Kathy Smith (email@example.com) in the Graduate Programs Office, cc’d to the committee members, that includes the following information:
+The Committee Chair should email firstname.lastname@example.org, cc’d to the committee members.
+The email must include the following information:

 Continuous registration in ME 590 is required until completion of the preliminary exam unless the student will not attend the full semester the preliminary exam is administered.
 In this case, the student does not need to register in their final semester.
 Seminar credit cannot be counted toward coursework requirements.

 Thesis and Final Examination

 DOCTORAL DISSERTATION DEFENSE